 When moving to Hong Kong, whatever the reason, you’ll need to ensure you have the proper documentation to allow you to live and work there.

-If you’re not moving to Hong Kong on a work permit through your employer, these are the best resource to consult to find general information about the types of visas you can apply for:
+If you’re not moving to Hong Kong on a work permit through your employer, these are the best resources to consult to find general information about the types of visas you can apply for:

-For instance, importing items such as drugs, antibiotics (beyond the amount used for personal consumption), certain controlled chemicals, animals, plants, firearms or ammunition, fireworks, poultry, game and meat are all items that you would need a license to import into Hong Kong.
+For instance, importing items such as drugs, antibiotics (beyond the amount used for personal consumption), certain controlled chemicals, animals, plants, firearms or ammunition, fireworks, poultry, game and meat are all items that you would need a licence to import into Hong Kong.